Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Main results in quantum spin chains

-The algebraic formulation of quantum statistical mechanics is based on considering the algebra of observables in an abstract fashion.
-In quantum spin chains, one may start with the algebra of ``local spin chain operators" $\mathfrak V$: every operator of the chain that is supported on finitely-many sites.
-This is a normed, countable-dimensional $*$-algebra, with norm induced by the operator norm and $*$-conjugation the usual matrix Hermitian conjugation $\dag$.
-See e.g.~\cite{BratelliRobinson12} for the explicit construction.
-On this algebra, a state $\omega$ is a continuous, positive linear functional, representing the averages of the local spin chain operators; we normalise it to $\omega(\1) = 1$ where $\1$ is the identity operator.
-For our purposes, the state $\omega$ is assumed to be homogeneous in space, and stationary with respect to some Hamiltonian time evolution, and the Hamiltonian to have finite-range interaction, with Hamiltonian density $\la h\in\mathfrak V$.
-For definiteness, we take $\omega$ to be a Gibbs state of the quantum chain at nonzero temperature.

-The space of local spin chain operators $\mathfrak V$ is clearly physically relevant.
-However, it is not topologically complete.
+The space of (strictly) local spin chain operators $\mathfrak V$ is physically relevant but not topologically complete.
 As usual, it is useful to have completeness in order to establish rigorous results.
-Starting from $\mathfrak V$ and $\omega$, at least three completions are possible.
+Starting from $\mathfrak V$ and $\omega$, at least three completions are possible, with different physical interpretations.

-First, one may construct the quantum spin chain $C^*$ algebra $\mathfrak U$ itself.
-This is the completion of $\mathfrak V$ with respect to the operator norm.
-This is a standard construction, see \cite{IsraelConvexity,BratelliRobinson12}.
-The state $\omega$ is extended to $\mathfrak U$, and on $\mathfrak U$ naturally act the $*$-automorphisms representing space translations $\iota_x^{\mathfrak U}$ ($x\in\Z$) and time evolutions $\tau_t^{\mathfrak U}$ ($t\in\R$); the former form a representation of the group $\Z$, the latter, a strongly continuous representation of $\R$.
-For $\la a\in\mathfrak U$ we denote $\la a(x,t) = \iota_x^{\mathfrak U} \tau_t^{\mathfrak U} \la a$ the space-time translate of $\la a$, and the Heisenberg evolution equation \beq \frc{\dd \la a(x,t)}{\dd t} = \ri \sum_{y\in\Z} [\la h(y,t),\la a(x,t)] \eeq holds for any $\la a\in\mathfrak V$.
-On the right-hand side the sum is finite because local observables that are supported on disjoint subsets of $\Z$ commute.
-In a sense, $\mathfrak U$ is the smallest algebra of observables that are local enough, yet complete.
-A wealth of strong results are available from this algebraic construction, especially in terms of classifying the equilibrium states \cite{IsraelConvexity,BratelliRobinson12}.
+First, one may construct the $C^*$ algebra $\mathfrak U$ itself, the completion with respect to the operator norm, as reviewed in Section \ref{sectbasicchain}.
+In a sense, $\mathfrak U$ is the smallest complete algebra of observables that are ``local enough".